Welcome to CopperCreatures

 Incredibly proud to have been asked to create this hop bine in memory of a wonderful and vivacious person.
-The family also wanted it in honour of the dedication & compassion of the staff of the Critical Care Unit at Conquest Hospital, Hastings.
+The family also wanted it in honour of the dedication and compassion of the staff of the Critical Care Unit at Conquest Hospital, Hastings.

 It is now installed in the sensory garden the hospital have created outside the unit.
 I hope this sculpture brings a smile to staff, patients & their families.